Physicslibrary/Threejs-VR-Carbon-Dioxide-Sensor/README.md

 Not sure if Oculus Browser needs to be configured for WebXR like in the early days.
 If the simulation below does not work, type "chrome://flags" in Oculus Browser and search for "webxr".
 "WebXR experiences with hand and joints tracking" and "WebXR Layers" are enabled.<br>

 Important - Javascript codes for this project are dependent on "WebXR Hand Input Module - Level 1", as of today, is an unstable API (https://www.w3.org/TR/webxr-hand-input-1/).
 Codes may stop working after Oculus Browser or threejs update.
-Oculus' experimental WebXR hand tracking release in February 2020 and three.js support have been fantastic with minimal disruption.<br>
+Oculus' WebXR hand tracking (released February 2020) and three.js support have been fantastic.<br>

 ## 1. Simulate measuring CO2 level with Sensirion SCD41<br>